StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

     }
   }

-However what could be interesting is to use the SMB protocol and flow transaction data in Suricata to detect brute forcing.
+However, what could be interesting is using the SMB protocol and flow transaction data in Suricata to detect brute forcing.
 The idea is to highlight all SMB flows that have many ``STATUS_ACCESS_DENIED`` command results in the same flow indicating possible brute forcing.

-This could be achieved by combining 2 Suricata log fields.
-Mainly ``flow_id`` and ``smb.status``.
-We can use that combination as ``flow_id`` contains the Suricata native unique flow identifier which can be used to correlate events such as alerts, flows, file transactions and protocol logs from the same flow.
+This could be achieved by combining 2 Suricata log fields - mainly ``flow_id`` and ``smb.status``.
+We can use that combination as ``flow_id`` contains the Suricata native unique flow identifier which can be used to correlate events such as alerts, flows, file transactions, and protocol logs from the same flow.

 JQ command line query
 ~~~~~~~~~~~~~~~~~~~~~